THE TRUTH ABOUT BRANDING

-A new product is always an interesting marketing exercise: fresh, pristine, and bursting with promise.
+A new product is always an interesting marketing exercise; fresh, pristine, bursting with promise.

 Some might say ‘brand new’.
-But ‘brand new’ is a contradiction in terms: If a product is new, it has no consumers.
+But ‘brand new’ is a contradiction: If a product is new, it has no consumers.
 In which case, no consumers have a relationship with it.
 Therefore it is not a brand, it is a product.

 Products entering a market have to find their place in it based on consumer benefits.
 They have to be good enough to sell, before they can become brands.

 Nevertheless, you still hear marketing and advertising people, before and during a product launch, talking about branding, brand values, and brand building.

 Now you know they’re talking out the wrong end.